Stanford University Mathematics Camp

 Unique SUMaC Activities

-When you attend SUMaC, not only will you engage in deep exploration of mathematics, but you will also be immersed in a community of peers who share your mathematical talent and curiosity.
+When you attend SUMaC, you will engage in a deep exploration of mathematics, but you will also be immersed in a community of peers who share your mathematical talent and curiosity.
 Get to know your fellow participants in a variety of events designed uniquely for SUMaC participants, including:

 • Guest lectures with faculty from Stanford University Mathematics Department, as well as other researchers and professionals in the mathematical sciences.